Last Updated on September 28, 2024 by Jason

 Eterna

 Eterna has a history which stretches back to 1856.
 Dr. Joseph Girard teamed up with a young teacher, Urs Schild and established a watch company, having identified a niche in the market for creating watch movements.
 The company became a reputable manufacturer of semi-finished movements (Ebauches, which are now known as ETA) and full-finished movements.
-Eterna’s Dirty Dozen watch had a 36mm stainless steel case, with the manually wound in-house Caliber 520.
+Eterna’s Dirty Dozen watch had a 36mm stainless steel case, with the manually wound in-house Calibre 520.
 Only around 5,000 watches were made.

 Grana